danakj/craydate/windup/craydate/README.md

 This crate and its related crates together provide a safe Rust API for the [Playdate](https://play.date/) hand held gaming system.

-The name is crustacean pun, with our dear friends the crayfish.
+The name is crustacean pun, with our dear friends the crayfishes.

 # Requirements
 Using these crates requires the [Playdate SDK](https://play.date/dev/), which has [its own